 First three laws increase the chance that behaviour will performed this time.
 The fourth law will increase the odds that behaviour will be repeated next time.

 Reward can make you satisfy.
 Give yourself a reward when you repeat good habit even if it small habit.
 Another way is tracking your habits.
 Score your habits daily or marking cross on calendar.
 Because when you see your progress, you motivate to act again.

 Make your bad habits unsatisfying and painful.
 When you repeat bad habit, ask your friend to punish you.
 We tend to avoid things which doesn’t satisfy us.

-With this, we come to the end of the book summary atomic habits by James Clear.
+With this, we come to the end of the book summary of atomic habits- Tiny changes, remarkable results by James Clear.
 I found this very helpful.
 I recommend you to buy this book using the following links.
 Thank you.
 See you in next week with another book summary.